 One option for manual wheelchairs is to take a ride on the Zoo Train, which travels around the zoo’s perimeter.
 Generally, people who are in wheelchairs board first and unload last onto the handicapped coach on the red train lines.
 The train is not equipped to hold electric wheelchairs so a transfer to a manual one is required.

-Limited handicapped parking was available on a first-come, first-serve basis.
+Limited accessible parking was available on a first-come, first-serve basis.
 I came to the zoo in the afternoon when no such spots were open.
 If a senior needs to rent a wheelchair then there are some available for a small fee at the gift shop.
 There are a few restrooms throughout the zoo but the one at the main entrance seemed the biggest.

 Future ADA renovation plans include the Discovery Pavilion.